Pay an invoice

 - Payer’s name

-- Payment date (This cannot be a date in the future.)
+- Payment date (must be a past date)

 - Amount paid

 Important: A screenshot from an internal accounts payable system (e.g. SAP, Oracle, or SAGE) is only considered valid proof of payment if it includes all the details listed above for wire transfers.